Flight-Free-UK/flight_free_uk_website/source/posts/the-new-story-adventure.html.markdown

 ![Picture shows Rosie and Mike with their arms around each other, smiling.
 They are in a city centre and mike is holding his bike.](/images/uploads/newstory-rosieandmike.jpg "Rosie and Mike in Villach, Austria after meeting up for the first time in 4 months")

-#### Flight Free UK: What do you hope to achieve from your journeys?
+#### What do you hope to achieve from your journeys?

 #### **Rosie:**

 From the run I want to be able to show a big diversity of versions of the 'new story', in a way that people connect to emotionally and personally, and sparks their imaginations (and action!) for how they can bring about a better world in their own context.
 I want to show that *that* world will be more positive and fun, not one of gloom and restriction.

-> "I want to show that people can bring about a better world in their own context.
-That *that* world will be more positive and fun, not one of gloom and restriction."
+> I want to show that people can bring about a better world in their own context.
+That *that* world will be more positive and fun, not one of gloom and restriction.

 I want to explain big, complex issues in a way that the average person can understand and enjoy reading about.
 I want to show the universal nature of needing and creating a new story, not just focused on 'developed' countries.
 And after the run, hopefully link these all up into talks, maybe a book, maybe a film!

 #### **Mike:**